Welcome

 morito clerkenwell restaurant

-Moro’s lively younger sibling in Exmouth Market, Morito, comes with strong am I in England or España? connotations, especially if you’ve just plundered the bar for their lengthy list of sherries and Spanish wines.
-This pint-sized tapas bar ain’t a place to swing by – rather – it’s where you park yourself at the bright orange counter and order an unrealistic amount of tapas until you’re politely told they’re wrapping things up (around 11pm).
+Moro’s lively younger sibling in Exmouth Market comes with strong am I in England or España? connotations, especially if you’ve just plundered the bar for their lengthy list of sherries and Spanish wines.
+This pint-sized tapas bar ain’t a place to swing by: instead, park yourself at the bright orange counter and order an unrealistic amount of tapas until you’re politely told they’re wrapping things up (around 11pm).
 Share if you dare (or take the greedy guts tag on the chin) and get down with salt cod croquettes, sweet onion tortillas, beet borani and boquerones laced with a thyme and orange zest… and try to squeeze in some of that Malaga raisin ice cream too.
 And if you’re wondering, yes, it’s absolutely worth visiting Moro too.

 Quality Chop House

 The Quality Chophouse blew out the candles for its 150th birthday in 2019 and today, it’s never looked younger.
 Once a canteen for the working class, now one of the best restaurants in Clerkenwell, the rustic dining room has grade II-listed status and the *ahem* quality of meat you enjoy here (Hereford sirloin, Aberdeen angus) certainly does the name justice.
-The a la carte menu that changes every day is also cracker, and excitement levels always reach fever pitch when impeccably-done British dishes along the lines of Dorset venison tartare and brown crab rarebit with crème fraîche and black pepper hit the table.
+The a la carte menu changes every day and features impeccably-done British dishes along the lines of Dorset venison tartare and brown crab rarebit with crème fraîche.

 Quality Wines